black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 The alternate sequence | can be used to match either the text on the left or the text on the right of the |.
 For example, the regular expression /yes|no/ will match either yes or no.

 Update your helpRegex to match either please help or assist me.

+# Step 11
+Before you start creating additional regular expressions, you need to update your application to check more than one regular expression.

+Start by declaring a denyList variable.
+Assign it an array containing your helpRegex.